pratik-tan10/Python/Notebooks/YOLOv5 Swimming Pool Detection/readme.md

 <img style = "width: 50%;" src = './Notebook jpgs/three.png'><br>

 __Congratulations__!!
 Now you know:
-* how to create training data for objection,
+* how to create training data for object detection,
 * how to use a transfer learning and
 * how to deploy a trained model.